PE Classes and Descriptions

 Swim for Fitness- Samuelson Muir Pool This class is designed to use lap swimming as a cardiovascular workout.
 Feedback is provided to improve strokes, but this is not a learn-to-swim class.
 Different workouts are provided each session, and participants will swim anywhere from 1 mile to more than 11⁄2 miles per class.

 Trip Leader Training: This course will prepare you to be a WOC Trip leader and is great training for summer jobs or just adventuring in the backcountry by yourself.
 Through hikes and various outings in the area students will learn trip planning, group dynamics, navigation, food planning and preparation, knots, and other campcraft.
 An excellent PE choice for former WOOLF leaders wanting to take things to the next level.
 An optional overnight will conclude the course.

 Weight Training- offers instruction and practice in proper techniques of the development of muscular strength, endurance.

 Women’s Weight Training- (Lower Lasell Performance Center) This class will offer instruction and practice with the proper techniques for the development of muscular strength and endurance.
 Students will become familiar with the use of dumbbells, kettlebells, and barbells while having fun and getting stronger!

 Wellness- Baseketball offices above Pappa Charlies Designed to help students adopt and maintain the behaviors associated with an active and healthy lifestyle.
 Students will learn through lectures, discussions and physical activity labs.

-WOC sampler: Experience a range of outings with what the WOC has to offer during the 1st quarter.
-Each class will be a different activity, weather pending – hiking, climbing, canoeing, outdoor games and more!!
+WOC sampler- Experience a range of outings with what the WOC has to offer.
+Each class will be a different activity, weather pending – hiking, climbing, skiing, canoeing, snowshoeing, outdoor games, skating, and more!!